 - To assist parents/caregivers to build strong, healthy relationships with their children/youth

-- To help parents/caregivers develop effective strategies for dealing with a variety of child and adolescent issues
+- To help parents/caregivers develop effective strategies for dealing with a variety of child and adolescent social/emotional and behavioural issues

 - To provide parents/caregivers with the confidence and skills to be self-sufficient to manage problems independently

 - To deliver the exact amount of support a parent/caregiver needs (enough but not too much)